ramalho/leanstr/README.md

 In UTF-8, each character is stored in a sequence of 1, 2, 3, or 4 bytes,
 depending on the bit width of its codepoint.

-This potentially saves a lot memory when Emoji are used, but introduces processing costs, because characters use different-sized byte sequences.
+This potentially saves a lot memory when a few Emoji are used in a large text.

+However, it introduces significant processing costs for some operations, because characters use different-sized byte sequences.
-Random access becomes O(n)—requiring iterating from the start or the end of the byte storage, depending on the sign of the index.
+Random access becomes O(n)—requiring iteration from the start or the end of the byte storage, depending on the sign of the index.

 This repo has a proof-of-concept implementing a `LeanStr` class with `__iter__`, `__reversed__`, `__len__` and `__getitem__`.